Did you know 58% of IT buyers use social media to make tech-buying decisions?

 When it comes to social media for tech companies, your goal is the same as every other brand — to connect with the right audience and to stand out above the noise (and your competitors).
 Hopefully, these 7 ideas inspired you to up your social media marketing game.
 Stay tuned to this blog for more useful ideas.
 Have you already tried any of these or does one in particular stand out to you?
 Tweet me @BiancaLynch, I’d love to spark a conversation and learn more.

-You can learn more about how to be a social savvy tech brand in my previous post 3 Key Ingredients for a Successful Social Media Strategy.
-If you’re ready for a deeper dive, book your 30-minute discovery call with me to discuss how we can start implementing some of these strategies for your business.
+You can learn more about how to be a social savvy tech brand in my previous post 5 Ways Your B2B Brand Can Use Twitter Lists to Build a Targeted Social Media Following.
+If you’re ready for a deeper dive, book your 30-minute discovery call with me to discuss how we can start implementing some of these strategies for your business or get your employees more engaged on social media.

 Also, don’t forget to subscribe to my newsletter for more social savvy tips delivered straight to your inbox!